Scientific Name

 Abundant water is beneficial in the summer, when temperatures exceed 90°F (32°C), and plants are exposed to full sunlight for maximum growth.
 The soil must be allowed to dry out completely between waterings.

 They should also be fertilized twice a year.
-Over-fertilizing will typically result in the Lophophora developing cracks and splitting.
+Over-fertilizing will typically cause Lophophora to develop cracks and split.

 Learn more at How to Grow and Care for Lophophora.